jdiegosierra/raspberry-sensors-tutorial/README.md

 Coming soon:
 - To talk with a chatbot to obtain other measures like max, min, humidity etc
 - Use our voice to talk with the chatbot
+- Obtain data from Watson API and show them on Excel

 Thx!